Common Fixes For Sadness

 Your Brain

-Your brain is a mess of chemicals and these mixtures influence how you feel.
-As you may know, us humans have a very basic understanding of how brains work.
+Your brain is a complex mix of chemicals that influence how you feel.
+As you may know, we humans have a very basic understanding of how brains work.

-While there are many chemicals in the brain, in this post, we will use a simplified model using four.
-The first three are the components of the Happiness Trifecta.
+While there are many chemicals in the brain, this post uses a simplified model focusing on four.
+The first three form the Happiness Trifecta.

 Dopamine